nasa/openmct/e2e/README.md

 `./e2e/tests/performance/memory/` -  These tests execute memory leak detection checks in various ways.
 This is expected to evolve as we move to the `memlab` project.
 These tests run against openmct webpack in `production-mode` with the `npm run test:perf:memory` script.

 These tests are expected to become blocking and gating with assertions as we extend the capabilities of Playwright.

+In addition to the explicit definition of performance tests, we also ensure that our test timeout timing is "tight" to catch performance regressions detectable by action timeouts. i.e. [Notebooks load much slower than they used to #6459](https://github.com/nasa/openmct/issues/6459)

 ## Test Architecture and CI